| Bryn

 and material; a short description; present repository; citation of

+any previous publication.
 The book concludes with forty-five pages of plates showing

 excellent line drawings (by Stefan Bieri) of every object in either